Playboy: The Playboy Interview

 Besides its centerfold, a major part of Playboy for much of its existence has been the Playboy Interview, an extensive (usually several-thousand-word) discussion between a publicly known individual and an interviewer.
 Writer Alex Haley served as a Playboy interviewer on a few occasions; one of his interviews was with Martin Luther King Jr.; he also interviewed Malcolm X and American Nazi Party founder George Lincoln Rockwell.
 The magazine interviewed then-presidential candidate Jimmy Carter in the November 1976 issue, in which he stated "I've committed adultery in my heart many times."
 David Sheff's interview with John Lennon and Yoko Ono appeared in the January 1981 issue, which was on newsstands at the time of Lennon's murder; the interview was later published in book format.

 Another interview-type section, entitled "20Q" (a play on the game of Twenty Questions), was added in October 1978.
 Cheryl Tiegs was the first interviewee for the section.

 Rock the Rabbit

 "Rock the Rabbit" was an annual music news and pictorial feature published in the March edition.
 The pictorial featured images of rock bands photographed by music photographer Mick Rock.
 Fashion designers participated in the Rock the Rabbit event by designing T-shirts inspired by Playboys rabbit head logo for each band.
 The shirts were sold at Playboys retailers and auctioned off to raise money for AIDS research and treatment at LIFEbeat: The Music Industry Fights AIDS.
-Bands who were featured include: MGMT, Daft Punk, Iggy Pop, Duran Duran, Flaming Lips, Snow Patrol, and The Killers.
+Bands who were featured include: MGMT, Daft Punk, Iggy Pop, Duran Duran, The Flaming Lips, Snow Patrol, and The Killers.